 The draft document was updated to reflect comments received from consultees during the consultation period.
 A summary of our response to the consultation feedback is included in Appendix 5.
-The revised document was then considered and signed off by the HWB at its 22 September 2022 meeting.
+The revised document was then considered and signed off by the Heath and Wellbeing Board at the meeting on 22 September 2022.